nilshoffmann/maltcms/src/site/markdown/gettingStarted.md

 You can alternatively omit INDIR, if you fully qualify the path before each file provided with -f.
 Theses files can also have a wildcard expression as their name, e.g. "*.cdf".
-You can use '-f <FILES>' multiple times to supply different base directories with different file wildcard expressions to Maltcms.
+You can use '-f FILES' multiple times to supply different base directories with different file wildcard expressions to Maltcms.
 If you want to include all files below those base directories matching the wildcard, you should also supply the '-r' option.